visualizedata/data-structures/assignments/weekly_assignment_08_documentation.md

 1. Replace the value for `host` with the **Endpoint** you copied when setting up a way to access your instance.
 2. Replace `username` value with the username you supplied in the **Setup** section.
 Note, this username is for the database.
 It may or may not be the same as the username for your AWS account, depending on what you named it in the **Setup** section.
 3. Replace the `dbname` value with the name of the database you supplied in the **Setup** section.

+## Access your instance

+In a Cloud 9 terminal (or in your local terminal if you opt to [install Postgres on your computer](http://postgresguide.com/setup/install.html)), enter the `psql` command you wrote in the previous section.
+This gives you [shell access to your DB Instance in AWS](http://postgresguide.com/utilities/psql.html).